Sleeping above the clouds in mountain village Santa Elena

 Transportation in Santa Elena

-• There are cabs at the Parque Central and a cab dispatch center you can call.
+• There are taxis at the Parque Central and a cab dispatch center you can call.

 • Through the cab apps, we failed to order a cab.